Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

 We implement a two-step spectral bin normalization process across all 1024 and 1080 spectral bands of MethaneAIR and MethaneSAT respectively.
 Specifically, values are clipped to the 1st and 99th percentile to mitigate the impact of extreme outliers that could skew the model training.
 After clipping, each spectral bin undergoes standardization by subtracting the per-bin mean radiance value and dividing by the per-bin standard deviation.
 This normalization step ensures that each spectral band contributes equally to the model's learning process.

 Before passing the input data to any machine learning model, a batch-wise normalization is performed across all dimensions.
 In this step, each sample in the batch is normalized by subtracting the mean value calculated across all spectral bands and spatial dimensions (height and width) and dividing by the standard deviation computed across these same dimensions.
-This approach treats each hyperspectral data cube as a unified entity, normalizing it to have zero mean and unit variance across all its elements.
 This batch-sample normalization helps reduce the influence of overall intensity variations between different images while maintaining the relative relationships between spectral bands and spatial structures that are crucial to distinguish between clouds, shadows, and clear sky.